 Getting rid of heating bills is pretty easy.
 A Passiv Haus doesn’t even have a furnace.
 How do they do it?
 They insulate and air-seal the house so well, they only lose 1 degree of heat per day in the middle of winter.
 They use extra hot water generated for showers run through their floors as radiant heat to heat the house.

-5. Your “furnace” could be a big shaggy dog!
+5. Your “furnace” is a big shaggy dog!

 Insulation is the first step to slashing your utility bills, because heating and cooling costs are roughly 60 % of your total utility costs in residential settings in Canada.
 If you are renovating, you may not be able to afford to insulate enough not to need a furnace.
 You should be able to cut your heating bills in half though.